grisoniFr/bmf_qsar/README.md

-# BIOMAP
+# BMF_QSAR
 *Biomagnification Factor prediction*

-## Welcome to the BIOMAP webpage
+## Welcome!

-This repository contains data related to the BIOMAP project.
+This repository contains data related to the prediction of the Biomagnification Factor (BMF) of organic chemicals in fish by Quantitative Structure-Activity Relationship (QSAR) methods.
-The project aims to develop *in silico* machine learning methods to predict the bioaccumulation in aquatic organisms through dietary routes, to increase the mechanistic understanding and to reduce animal testing.

 ### Information

 From this webpage, you can have access to two types of material:
 * **logBMF dataset**
-* **BIOMAP software**
+* **BMF_QSAR software**

-For more details see [Grisoni et al., 2018, Chemosphere](https://guides.github.com/features/mastering-markdown/).
+For more details see [Grisoni et al., 2018, Chemosphere]([link here]).

 ## How to cite

 The dataset is provided for free and can be used if proper reference is given to the authors.
 Please, cite as:

 * F. Grisoni, V.Consonni, M.Vighi (2018).
-Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*
+Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*, 208, 273-284.
-* F. Grisoni, V.Consonni, A. Mauri, M.Vighi (2018).
-Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*
+* F. Grisoni, V.Consonni, M.Vighi (2018).
+Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Integrated Environmental Assessment and Management*, under review.

 The BIOMAP software is provided for free and can be used if proper reference is given to the authors.
 Please, cite it as:
-* F. Grisoni, V.Consonni, A. Mauri, M.Vighi (2018).
-Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Chemosphere*
+* F. Grisoni, V.Consonni, M.Vighi (2018).
+Detecting the bioaccumulation patterns of chemicals through data-driven approaches, *Integrated Environmental Assessment and Management*, under review.

 For additional information on the licensing, see below.